chills42/chills42.github.io/_posts/2015-11-11-why-i-use-vim.markdown

 ## Backstory

-I started out programming with the Visual Basic 6.0, then laterVisual Studio .NET.
+I started out programming with the Visual Basic 6.0, then later Visual Studio .NET.
 Starting out with a heavy IDE made some things easier, but eventually I realized that it is often useful program without the help of code generation, as the result is often more maintainable.